inconsistent-dg/AC-Modding/ACNH/NHSE.md

 ## What is NHSE?

 `NHSE` (New Horizons: Save Editor) is, as the name suggests, a save editor for New Horizons.
-It was made by Kurt ([kwsch](https://github.com/kwsch)), written in C# and is the longest standing save editor for NH.
-[MyHorizons](https://github.com/Cuyler36/MyHorizons) by [Cuyler36](https://github.com/Cuyler36) was (and still is, afaik) the only other save editor for NHSE, however it has been discontinued.
+It was made by Kurt ([kwsch](https://github.com/kwsch)), written in C#, and is the longest standing save editor for NH.
+[MyHorizons](https://github.com/Cuyler36/MyHorizons) by [Cuyler36](https://github.com/Cuyler36) was (and still is, afaik) the only other save editor for NHSE, however, it has been discontinued.

 ## Downloading NHSE